kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 // all list items.
 Every list item must have a distintict value for this key.
 This ensures
 // pod groups have disjoint sets of pods in them. type PodGroupSelector struct {
     // Selector that identifies pods in this gang.
     Selector *metav1.LabelSelector
 }

-type GangGroup struct {
-      Name *string
-      GangMode *GangMode // default is GangModeGang
-      RankedGroups *[]RankedGroup

-// Topology request applying to all pods in this GangGroup.
-TopologyRequest *TopologyRequest
-// GangScheduling options applying to all pods in this gang.
-// Only specify if GangMode == GangModeGang GangSchedulingPolicy
-}

 // PodGroup is a group of pods that may contain multiple shapes (EqGroups) and may contain
 // multiple dense indexes (RankedGroups) and which can optionally be replicated in a variable
+// number of identical copies.
+//
-// number of identical copies. type PodGroup struct {
+// TODO: Decide on the naming: PodGroup vs GangGroup. type PodGroup struct {
     Name *string
     GangMode *GangMode // default is "Single"

 	// ReplicatedGangKey must be set when GangMode = "Replicated"
     // It must be one of:
     //   - `metadata.labels['<KEY>']`
     //   Note: Annotations are not supported because they are not indexed easily, and may not
     //         have a form that can be printed without escaping.
     // Each value of that key maps to a different identical gang, which will be anonymous in status,
     // and referred to by the key's value in events and errors.
     ReplicatedGangKey *ObjectFieldSelector

     // Optional when GangMode = "ReplicatedGang".
     // Forbidden otherwise.
     Replicas int

     // PodGroupSelector must be set when GangMode = "Single" or "Off".
     // Must be one of:
     //   - `metadata.labels['<KEY>']`
     //   Note: Annotation not supported because it is not indexed easily, and it may not
     //         have a form that can be printed without escaping.
     // Each value of that key maps to a different gang, which will be anonymous in status,
     // and referred to by the key's value in events and errors.
     PodGroupSelector PodGroupSelector

-// GangScheduling options applying to all pods in this PodGroup.
+    // GangSchedulingPolicy defines the options applying to all pods in this gang.
-// Only specify if GangMode != GangModeOff GangSchedulingPolicy
+    // Forbidden if GangMode is set to "Off".
+    GangSchedulingPolicy GangSchedulingPolicy
 }